-Arnold Schwarzenegger's Golden Six Program Explained
+Arnold's Golden Six Workout Program

 Arnold Schwarzenegger's Golden Six routine is a classic full-body hypertrophy workout that was popularized by the legendary bodybuilder and actor during the early stages of his career.
 This program is often recommended for beginners - it's very simple, contains compound exercises, and provides enough volume and frequency for beginners.
 It's also pretty short - only takes about an hour to finish the workout.